Migraine Headaches: Migraine refers to headaches that share characteristic symptoms.

 - exercise, sex, and other activities that are intense

-However, migraines often occur with no trigger.
+However, migraines can occur with no trigger.

 Migraine Headache Prevention